| Knowing What to Do Immediately Following A

 to a prospective employer demonstrates that you understand and appreciate

+their time - this is priceless.
 A thank-you note is also a wonderful tool to use for clearing up

 anything that may have been forgotten during the interview.
 If you